mohankarthik/curated-links/README.md

 ### Reinforcement Learning
 * Open AI has announced the next set of [research problems](https://blog.openai.com/requests-for-research-2/) that they want to solve.
 This is a fantastic way to get into deep learning and reinforcement learning and really push your boundaries.
 And you'll be working along side a really amazing community, so the learning opportunities are fantastic
 * Nervana Systems released [Coach](http://coach.nervanasys.com/), a Deep RL library.
+* In this [blog post](https://thinkingwires.com/posts/2018-02-13-irl-tutorial-1.html) series Johannes takes a closer look at inverse reinforcement learning (IRL) which is the field of learning an agent's objectives, values, or rewards by observing its behavior.

 ### Natural Language Processing (NLP)
 * And a [remote NLP study group](http://forums.fast.ai/t/remote-nlp-focused-study-group/10768) has started.
 A great way to meet like minded folks and learn more about NLP if you are interested.
 Link: